Alejando/gatsby-plugin-salesloft-tracker/data/posts/how-to-build-a-minimum-viable-product-for-ios-and-android.md

 name: How to build a Minimum Viable Product for iOS and android
 date: "2016-07-12"
 image: ./how-to-build-a-minimum-viable-product-for-ios-and-android-full.png
+description: Building a MVP mobile app is challenging.
+First, there is the approval process to publish and update the app on the stores.
+Second, you have to build two applications or build for one platform.
+And that's a tough call.
 tags:
   - ios
   - android